 Besides investing in LED lighting in our offices and manufacturing facilities globally, we also started the gradual renewal of our machinery.
 As such, we’ve already invested in electric-driven machines (iso of hydraulic) and a new extruder line which are much more energy efficient.

 We minimize our production waste through internal recycling where possible.
 As such, almost all surpluses are collected and recycled into a second life.
 Production waste is first regrinded and subsequently remolded for new products.
 This saves resources and increases environmental contribution.

 Besides that, deSter is currently working on realizing a closed-loop model, where its products are used, washed, re-used multiple times and at the end of life recycled into the same product.
-In 2021 we’ve received EFSA approval for closed loop recycling in aviation which makes deSter the first and only partner on the airline market to perform food contact safe closed loop recycling for plastic tableware.
+In 2021 we’ve received EFSA approval for closed-loop recycling in aviation which makes deSter the first and only partner on the airline market to perform food contact safe closed loop recycling for plastic tableware.

 deSter tries to reduce the packaging of its products as far as possible and always takes full advantage of the packaging.
 For example, our default procedure is to completely fill the boxes to avoid the transportation of empty space.
 In addition, in some ongoing projects, deSter works together with the customer to reuse the packaging.
 In that case, deSter retakes the used packaging and refills it again with new products.
-Of course, food safety remains key priority throughout the process.
+Of course, food safety remains a key priority throughout the process.

-Improving our operations to preserve planet Earth for the generations to come is crucial but it does not happen in one day.
+Improving our operations to preserve planet Earth for generations to come is crucial but it does not happen in one day.
 At deSter we are incredibly proud of the achievements so far and are excited to implement further initiatives and see the results.